Booking a Flight: Price Bait

-Some travel portals are set up in such way that they'll hook you with a Cheap Flight and then using a combination of Commitment and Scarcity will get extra cash from your pocket
+Certain travel portals (some of them are almost cloned) are set up in such way that they'll hook you with a Cheap Flight and then using a combination of Commitment and Scarcity will get extra cash from your pocket

 Commitment refers to the willingness to give time and energy to something that you believe in, or a promise or firm decision to do something.